igorocampos/WPFCalc/README.md

 - The text font size should be `20`
 - Finally it should be a read-only Textbox.

-Again all this could also be set in the Properties window, but for me editing the XAML is so much easier!
+Again all this could also be set in the Properties window, but for me editing directly the XAML is so much easier!

 ## Number buttons
 Now, pretty much the same for the number buttons: